 The ABC Technique

-In short, we encounter Adversity (or, an Activating Event, as per Ellis's original model).
-How we think about this creates Beliefs.
-These beliefs then influence what we do next, so they become Consequences.
+In short, we first encounter adversity.
+How we think about this creates beliefs.
+These beliefs then influence what we do next, so they become consequences.

 For example, imagine your boss gave you some negative feedback on a presentation you made to the board.
 This is adversity.
 If you're pessimistic, you might then think you're no good at your job.
 This is a belief.
 You then avoid giving presentations, which affects your career progression.
 This is a consequence.

 The key point happens between A and B.

 When you encounter adversity, how you explain it to yourself has a direct impact on your mindset and on your relationships.
 Dr Seligman calls this your explanatory style.
 He says this heavily influences whether you're optimistic or pessimistic.

 There are several steps you can take if you want to develop a more positive explanatory style.